MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuclosesockethandle.md

 The
-<b>WPUCloseSocketHandle</b> function closes an existing socket handle.
+**WPUCloseSocketHandle** function closes an existing socket handle.

 ## -parameters